Billionaire Profile

 Early Life

-Nicky Oppenheimer was born on June 8, 1945, in Johannesburg, South Africa.
-He is the son of Harry Oppenheimer and Bridget McCall, and the grandson of Ernest Oppenheimer, who founded Anglo American and later chaired De Beers.
-He was educated at Harrow School and Christ Church, Oxford, where he studied Philosophy, Politics, and Economics.
+Nicholas "Nicky" Frank Oppenheimer was born on June 8, 1945, in Johannesburg, South Africa.
+He is the son of Harry Oppenheimer and Bridget McCall, and the grandson of Ernest Oppenheimer, who founded Anglo American and later became chairman of De Beers.
+Nicky's early life was marked by privilege, attending Harrow School and Christ Church, Oxford, where he earned a Master of Arts degree in Philosophy, Politics, and Economics.

 Rise to Success